TannerLarson/docs-public/satisfactory-plan.md

 #### Alternate Recipies
 * Radio Connection Unit
 #### Notes
-* Should have its own transportation system directly from Posh to Element
+* Should have its own transportation system directly from Posh to Element (Consider Drones)

 ### Secondary Oil
 * Supercomputer *